Skip to main content

 );

-• Document export - Capture document.generated events and save to your EHR
+• Document export - Handle document events and save generated content to your host application

 Troubleshooting